15 Appropriate Movies for Spanish Class 2025

 The Best Spanish movies for beginners in Spanish Class

 I have sorted the movies below from the youngest age I would use the film with to the oldest.
-See below for lots more info about each movie.
+See below for lots more info about each of the good movies.

 Spanish Kids Movies